argoproj/argo-cd/docs/proposals/backend-support-appset.md

 ## Summary

-Currently, users can only create ApplicationSets by applying applicationSet configurations using `kubectl`.
-Creating CLI for allowing users to perform operations on ApplicationSet would give users to perform faster operations.
+Currently, users can only create ApplicationSets by applying configurations declaratively using `kubectl`.
+Introducing support for CLI/UI would improve the overall experience for managing large number of applications using ApplicationSet.

 ## Motivation